Getting Started

 We measure difficulty by using RIR, which stands for 'reps in reserve', and is a way of assigning intensity/weight to an exercise.
 Your RIR is the number of reps you estimate you had left before failing / technique significantly breaking down.

-I use RIR as a 5 point scale, with '0' meaning you couldn't do another rep. 2 RIR means you had 2 reps left in the tank, etc. The vast majority of your final sets will be at 1-3 RIR, as this ensures we're training close enough to failure to optimise gains.
+I use RIR as a 5 point scale, with '0' meaning you could not do another rep. 2 RIR means you had 2 reps left in the tank, etc. The vast majority of your work will be at 2-3 RIR, as this ensures we're training close enough to failure to optimise gains.
 Anything that feels easier than 5 RIR, I just list as '5+ RIR', as beyond 5 becomes very hard to gauge with any accuracy.

-For every exercise, I will give you a rep range and an RIR (reps in reserve) to shoot for.
+For every exercise, I will give you sets, a rep range, and an RIR (reps in reserve) to shoot for.

 For example, I may prescribe you dumbbell rows like this: